RSGallery2/RSGallery2_Project/Documentation/RSGallery2_documentation_J3.x.md

 # Glossar

 * Root gallery

    !!!
-To be improved !!!
+To be improved !!!<br>
    The top level gallery may be selected when for the menu  RSGallery2 -> View of galleries is selected.
 If displayed the view will show a collection of "sub" galleries, latest images and random images

+* Sub galleries

+  ...

 ---

 ---